A Systematic Review on Process Mining for Curricular Analysis: Data synthesis results

 \subsection{(RQ2) How PM techniques are used?}

-In general terms, as described in \citep{4_Mykola}, curriculum mining refines the general PM tasks within the educational context: building a curriculum model from the observed student's behavior (discovery), checking whether this behavior matches the expected curricular definitions (conformance checking), and projecting information extracted from the observed data onto the model to perform further analysis and recommend further actions (extension).
-Table \ref{tab:pmtools} summarizes the type and perspective each work addresses.
+In general terms, as described in \citep{4_Mykola}, curriculum mining refines the general PM tasks within the educational context: building a curriculum model from the observed student's behavior (discovery), checking whether this behavior matches the expected curricular definitions (conformance checking), and projecting information extracted from the observed data onto the model to perform further analysis and recommend further actions (extension/enhancement).
+Beyond traditional PM tasks, curriculum mining often incorporates predictive analytics to anticipate future outcomes (such as predicting dropout risk or delays) and prescriptive analytics to recommend actions (like adjusting course load or selecting specific courses).
+These elements go beyond static model construction by enabling proactive interventions.
+Table \ref{tab:mappingQuestions} provides insights into the potential relations between PM tasks and the answer to curriculum mining questions.

-These aspects can be further improved by combining PM with data mining and Artificial Intelligence (AI) techniques as in \citep{22_Wagner}, powering the analysis and providing active feedback to students and program coordinators.
+Table \ref{tab:summaryWorks} highlighting various aspects concerning the process mining techniques actually addressed by the studies (if specific information is provided in the papers).
+It includes the process mining type addressed (i.e., Discovery (D), Conformance (C), Enhancement (E), Prediction/Prescriptive Analytics (P)), and the perspective involved.
+In terms of event semantics, different studies represent academic processes by individual courses taken by students or milestones, such as the completion of semesters or years, to capture progression patterns.
+The model types vary among works, including Petri Nets, Directly Follows Graphs (DFG), Dependency Graphs (DG), and other notations.
+For conformance techniques, alignment-based methods are commonly used, though sequence matching and partial orders are also applied in some cases.